nss-day-cohort-60/national-parks-client-v2/README2.md

  - Week 2 (client side) concluded with a further updated client with improved styling and a near-fully responsive layout
  - Week 2 (server side) rebuilding the server to utilize Django REST framework instead of pure python/SQL

- We were allowed to develop our own project management and ticketing strategies, which was perhaps the toughst part of the project 😅
+ We were allowed to develop our own project management and ticketing strategies, which was perhaps the toughest part of the project 😅

 # Nation Parks Project Overview